John Ostrom: Deinonychus

-His 1964 discovery of additional Deinonychus fossils is considered one of the most important fossil finds in history.
 Deinonychus was an active predator that clearly killed its prey by leaping and slashing or stabbing with its "terrible claw", the meaning of the animal's genus name.
-Evidence of a truly active lifestyle included long strings of muscle running along the tail, making it a stiff counterbalance for jumping and running.
-The conclusion that at least some dinosaurs had a high metabolism, and were thus in some cases warm-blooded, was popularized by his student Robert T. Bakker.
-This helped to change the impression of dinosaurs as the sluggish, slow, cold-blooded lizards which had prevailed since the turn of the century.
+Ostrom also suggested that it had hunted in packs.
+John Ostrom's work on the functional morphology of dinosaurs found that the claws and tendon scars in the tail would indicate a running position.
+Evidence of a truly active lifestyle included long strings of muscle running along the tail, providing a stiff counterbalance for jumping and running.
+This changed the posture of bipedal dinosaurs to one of agile, fast-running, fearsome predators.

+He concluded that at least some dinosaurs had a high metabolism and were in some cases warm-blooded.
+This position was further popularized by Ostrom's student Robert T. Bakker.

+This helped to change the impression of dinosaurs as sluggish, slow, cold-blooded lizards, which had prevailed since the turn of the century.

 The implications of Deinonychus changed depictions of dinosaurs both by professional illustrators and as perceived by the public eye.
+Museums worldwide changed their dinosaur bone displays.
+The altered view of dinosaurs inspired a new generation of dinosaur movies such as Jurassic Park, which based its murderous "Velociraptors" on Deinonychus.

-The find is also credited with triggering the "dinosaur renaissance", a term coined in a 1975 issue of Scientific American by Bakker to describe the renewed debates causing an influx of interest in paleontology.
-The "renaissance" has lasted from the 1970s to the present and has doubled recorded dinosaur diversity.
+Ostrom's work on Deinonychus is credited with triggering the "dinosaur renaissance", a term coined in a 1975 issue of Scientific American by Bakker to describe increased interest in paleontology.
+The "dinosaur renaissance" continues, with scientists describing new species of dinosaurs every year and expanding the understanding of dinosaur biology.